Modules | C++

 Primitive Ranges and Views

-The core philosophy of trueform is to work with views of your existing data.
-Every primitive_range is a template of the form primitive_range<std::size_t(Dims), Policy>.
+The core philosophy of trueform is to work with views of your existing data—zero-copy access to geometry you already own.

 General Range View Adaptors